lndgst/random/README.md

 # random

 This repository contains experiments.
 Included is a small Flask application that can generate a GIF from uploaded images.
-The resulting animation is always 800&times;800 pixels, with each frame resized to fit without distortion.
+The resulting animation by default is 800&times;800 pixels, but you can now customize the dimensions in the web interface.
+Each frame is resized to fit without distortion and the color depth is automatically adjusted based on the chosen size.

 The HTML template now uses [Tailwind CSS](https://tailwindcss.com/) via CDN to provide basic styling and includes icons from